pyroesp/pyroesp.github.io/_posts/2018-08-19-fixing-a-broken-sega-mega-cd-2.md

 <br/>
 ### Rule 1: Thou shalt measure voltage:

-Unless like an idiot you blow up the fuse...
+Unless like an idiot (=me) you blow up the fuse...

 Looking at the schematic of the Mega-CD 2, the 10VDC external power supply gets converted to 5VDC with a NEC2405 linear voltage regulator.